-6 Victoria County History for Chieveley (1924).
+7 Victoria County History for Chieveley (1924).
 Bravery Atlee and Victor and Vera Pocock, The History of Chieveley (2000), supplied by Hilary Cole.
-Squire Richard Pocock (died 1694) was the great-great-grandson of Squire Richard Pocock (died 1596) and consolidated the Chieveley family estates.
-These were eventually inherited in 1718 by his daughters Sarah Capel and Anne Head (see 1692).

-Bradley Court, Chieveley, and in 1674 served as High Sheriff of Berkshire.1 Although the origins of Mayor Richard Pocock are not ascertained, the coincidence of political opinions with the Chieveley squire Richard Pocock suggest a close connection.
+Squire Richard Pocock (died 1694) was the great-great-grandson of Squire Richard Pocock (died 1596) and consolidated the Chieveley family supporter of the royalist cause who had assisted Sir John Boys during the 1646 siege of Donnington Castle.
+His estate was accordingly "confiscated" during the Commonwealth period.
+He lived at Bradley Court, Chieveley, and in 1674 served as High Sheriff of Berkshire.1 Although the origins of Mayor Richard Pocock are not ascertained, the coincidence of political opinions with the Chieveley squire Richard Pocock suggest a close connection.
 See also 1692.